oktadev/okta-blog/_source/_posts/2022-01-04-angular-auth0-quickly.md

 {% img blog/angular-auth0/auth0-login-button.png alt:"Auth0 Login button" width:"800" %}{: .center-image }

-Click the **Login** button and sign in with one of the users that's configured in your Auth0 application, or sign up as a new user.
+Click the **Login** button and sign in with one of the configured users for your Auth0 application.
+Because this is just a demo, you probably haven't done that - more likely, you should sign up as a new user.

 {% img blog/angular-auth0/auth0-login-form.png alt:"Auth0 Login form" width:"800" %}{: .center-image }